ipfs/ipfs-companion/PRIVACY-POLICY.md

 IPFS Protocols” experiments, websites will be able to detect you are running IPFS Companion.
 This behavior can be changed on Preferences screen by disabling mentioned experiments.

+If you are using DNSLink (its lookup is enabled by default), then IPFS node will be executing DNS queries for all domain names visited during browsing, and those queries will use DNS resolver configured in your operating system.
+To disable this behavior set "DNSLink lookup" to "Off" in Preferences.

 **Will We Ever Change This Privacy Policy?**